RealtimeSim

 • cx, cy (float): Principal point in pixels.

-• position (numpy.ndarray): Camera position (x, y, z) in local coordinates.
+• positions (Sequence[numpy.ndarrayarrow-up-right]): Sequence of length num_envs.
+Each entry represents the camera position (x, y, z) in local coordinates.

-• rotation (numpy.ndarray): Camera orientation as a quaternion (w, x, y, z).
+• orientations (Sequence[numpy.ndarrayarrow-up-right]): Sequence of length num_envs.
+Each entry represents the camera orientation as a quaternion (w, x, y, z).

 The initial camera axes follow the local coordinate convention: +x points to the right, +y points upward, and +z points backward (for a forward-facing camera).